 Fancy freshening up the usual grids and tiles with something a little more creative?
 Look no further than Starry, a night-themed face that lets you customize the background of the night sky and the stars, while also receiving an insight into battery life through the moon in the top right and how close you are to crossing your activity goal (either steps, floors, calories, distance or active minutes) through the planet in the bottom left.

 Heart rate monitor

-Sometimes you just want that data front and centre and easy to glance at when you look down at your wrist.
+Sometimes you just want that data front and centre, and easy to see when you look down at your wrist.
 This is one watch face that certainly delivers on that front.
-If you want to know if you're nailing your steps or need to keep closer tabs on your resting heart rate, this big, bold Versa exclusive is one of the slickest options to get onto your smartwatch.
+If you want to know if you're nailing your steps or need to keep closer tabs on your resting heart rate, this big, bold Versa-exclusive face is one of the slickest options to get onto your smartwatch.

-Pink Floyd fans will know the inspiration for this Versa watch face.
-But it's more than just a simple homage to that iconic album cover.
-The colours can be configured to indicate the time and date, with the coloured part indicating your fitness tracking progress.
+Pink Floyd fans will know the inspiration for this watch face, but it's more than just a simple homage to that iconic album cover.
+The colors can be configured to indicate the time and date, with the colored section showing your activity progress.
 It's one of the best examples of a face that displays data in a really unique way.

 This football-inspired Fitbit watch face is optimised for the Versa, but does work on the Sense too, letting you move the ball on screen by moving your wrist and tapping to put the ball in the back of the net.
 You can also pick your favorite country to tag that ball with colours of your chosen nation.
 It's a fun face made even better by the fact you can interact with it too.